SmingHub/Sming/docs/source/information/events.rst

 This can be a regular 'C' callback function, which you should use for handling interrupts.

-For regular application code, a :cpp:class:`Delegate` provides more flexbility and allows you to create simpler, cleaner code.
+For regular application code, a :cpp:class:`Delegate` provides more flexibility and allows you to create simpler, cleaner code.
 See `Delegation <https://en.wikipedia.org/wiki/Delegation_(object-oriented_programming)>`__ for a bit of background.